Richard Glatzer: 2006: Quinceañera

 Made for a budget of under $500,000, and featuring many first-time actors, Quinceañera ended up winning both the Audience Award and the Grand Jury Prize at the 2006 Sundance Film Festival.
-It went on to win the prestigious Humanitas Prize, the John Cassavetes Prize at the Spirit Award in 2007, and many other film festival prizes all over the world.
+It went on to win the prestigious Humanitas Prize, the John Cassavetes Prize at the Film Independent Spirit Awards in 2007, and many other film festival prizes all over the world.
 It was picked up for the U.S. by Sony Pictures Classics and distributed in over 25 countries worldwide.

 The plot focussed on a multigenerational Mexican-American family preparing for their daughter's quinceañera against the back drop of a gentrifying neighborhood.
 The film was entirely shot in Echo Park, which is where the directors live.
 On release, it received strong positive reviews scoring 87% on Rotten Tomatoes.
 The lead actress, Emily Rios, went on to have a successful career starring in Friday Night Lights, Breaking Bad, and The Bridge.